Strategy11/formidable-forms/readme.txt

 To get access to more features, integrations, and support, <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrade to Formidable Forms Pro</a>.
 A Pro license gives you access to the full version of Formidable Forms for more advanced contact forms, Formidable Views, graphs and stats, priority support, and Formidable Forms Add-ons!

 == Changelog ==
+= 4.0.03 =
+* Reduce builder layout and styling conflicts with themes that don't like to keep their messages and css to themselves.
+This hides messages and junk from other plugins on Formidable pages.
+It also removes the .description class from the builder page.
+* Use a textarea for the placeholder setting in paragraph fields.
+* Fix: CSV import was returning an error message.

 = 4.0.02 =
 * Include the WordPress admin bar in full screen mode.
 * Replace field icons in builder with svg sprite to prevent browser caching issues.